Annabelle Flores-Bonilla, PhD Addiction Neuroscientist and Alcohol Researcher

 Publications

-*Akli and *Flores-Bonilla et al., Submitted for publication.
+*Akli and *Flores-Bonilla et al., 2026.
+BioRxiv and submitted for publication.
 Adolescent drinking causes a loss of aspartoacylase-expressing oligodendrocytes and hypomyelination of anterior cingulate and corpus callosum axons in male mice, but not females. *Authors contributed equally.

 Flores-Bonilla et al., 2021.
 Shortening time for access to alcohol drives up front-loading behavior, bringing consumption in male rats to the level of females.
 Biology of Sex Differences.